Frequently Asked Questions

 A reporting party may request that his/her name not be disclosed to alleged perpetrators, or that no investigation or disciplinary action be pursued to address the sexual misconduct, particularly in cases of sexual violence.
 Valencia College supports a reporting party’s interest in confidentiality in cases involving sexual violence.
 However, there are situations in which the college may need to override a request for confidentiality in order to meet its obligations.
 These instances will be limited, and the information will be maintained in a secure manner and will only be shared with individuals who are responsible for handling the college’s response to the incident of sexual misconduct.
 In the rare situation that the college needs to disclose information, both the reporting and responding parties will be notified.

 If a reporting party requests that his/her name not be revealed to the responding party, or asks that the college not investigate or seek action against the responding party, the college will inform the reporting party that honoring the request may limit its liability to respond fully to the incident, including pursuing disciplinary action against the responding party.
 The college will also explain that policy 6Hx28:2-01 includes protections against retaliation and that college officials will not only take steps to prevent retaliation, but will also take responsive action if it occurs.
-If the reporting party still requests that his/her name not be disclosed to the responding party, or that the college not investigate or seek action against the responding party, the college will need to determine whether or not it can honor such a request while still providing a safe and nondiscriminatory environment for all students and staff, including the reporting party.
+If the reporting party still requests that their name not be disclosed to the responding party, or that the college not investigate or seek action against the responding party, the college will need to determine whether or not it can honor such a request while still providing a safe and nondiscriminatory environment for all students and staff, including the reporting party.

 Responding parties with pending court cases should contact their attorney to discuss their individual situation.
 The college’s process will proceed independently of a criminal court case and is not dependent on the decision from the court with regards to cases of sexual misconduct.